javaBin/workshop-wizard/README.md

 JDK 21
 Docker (or other container runtime)

+To start the application:
+* Run docker-compose.yml `docker-compose up` in repository root
-To start the application: Go to the backend folder and `gradle app:run` or run it through your favorite editor
+* Go to the backend folder and `gradle app:run` or run it through your favorite editor by starting `backend/App.kt`

 ### Frontend
 TBD